davidfei222/memz_bot/README.md

 # memz_bot
-A bot for that does stupid things in a friend's Discord server.
+A bot that does stupid things in a friend's Discord server.